Sladuca/sha256-prover-comparison/README.md

 2. run the corresponding script for the benchmark you'd like to run:
   * starky: `./run_starky.sh`
   * halo2: `./run_halo2.sh`
   * groth16: `./run_groth16.sh`.
 Be warned that the first time around this takes a really long time (~1.5 hours) because of the trusted setup.
+Any subsequent runs (as long as the `output` directory isn't missing) will re-use the result.

 ## The Results